 Liquidity risk is the risk that the Company will be unable to meet its financial obligations as they come due.
-The Company has historically relied upon government assistance programs, equity financings, and the exercise of convertible equity securities (options and warrants), to satisfy its capital requirements and will continue to depend upon these and other possible sources of capital to finance its activities until such time that the Company commences commercial operations and generates future profitability.
+The Company has historically relied upon government assistance programs, cost recoveries from strategic partners, equity financings, and the exercise of convertible securities (options and warrants), to satisfy its capital requirements and will continue to depend upon these and other possible sources of capital to finance its activities until such time that the Company commences commercial operations and generates future profitability.